 Click here for full instructions on how to create links to ebooks or pages in ebooks.

 Dawsonera - Owned and not owned ebooks

 When searching ebooks on Dawsonera you can see what ebooks are available to you as a Newman University student and how these can be accessed.

-Next to the title on ebooks owned by Newman University, the open padlock icon will display:
+Next to the title on ebooks owned by Newman University, the open padlock icon will be displayed:

-Next to the title on ebooks not owned by Newman University, the closed padlock icon will be display:
+Next to the title on ebooks not owned by Newman University, the closed padlock icon will be displayed:

-Ebooks not owned by Newman University there will be the following two different option icons.
+Ebooks not owned by Newman University will have the following two icons: